gchq/Palisade-services/data-service/README.md

 --->
 # Data Service

-The core API for the Data Service accepts a request from the client and returns the resources that have been processed from the initial request for resources.
-These resources will be filtered and redacted based on the processing of the request in the inital resource request.

-The client request will contain the token and resource id that is used to uniquely identify this resource request.
+The Data Service accepts client requests to retrieve resources that have been registered on their behalf.
+These will be the response to the initial requests sent to the Palisade service that have been collected, filtered and possibly redacted in conformance to the defined rules and to the context of the request.
+The client is expected to send a request containing the token and resource id that is used to uniquely identify the  resource request.
+The response will be an output stream holding the data resources.

 ## Message Model and Database Domain